BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Human.md

 > The Hearthbound Clans are the heart of the world, their farms and villages the foundation upon which the great cities are built.
 They are a people of deep roots and strong traditions, their lives a cycle of planting and harvest, of community and kinship.

 ***Names.***
-*   **Male:** Alden, Bram, Cole, Edmund, Gideon, Jasper, Owen, Silas, Tobin, Warren
+*   **Male:** Silas, Owen, Jasper, Alden, Bram, Cole, Edmund, Gideon, Tobin, Warren
-*   **Female:** Aveline, Beatrice, Clara, Edith, Hazel, Mabel, Olive, Penelope, Tabitha, Winifred
+*   **Female:** Hazel, Olive, Clara, Aveline, Beatrice, Edith, Mabel, Penelope, Tabitha, Winifred
-*   **Surnames:** Applebottom, Farmer, Greenhand, Hayfield, Miller, Oakhurst, Thatcher, Wheatley
+*   **Surnames:** Miller, Farmer, Oakhurst, Wheatley, Applebottom, Greenhand, Hayfield, Thatcher, Croft, Meadowsweet

 ***Ability Score Increase.*** Your Wisdom score increases by 2 to a maximum of 20.